Marin Software (NASDAQ:MRIN) Now Covered by StockNews.com

-StockNews.com began coverage on shares of Marin Software (NASDAQ:MRIN – Free Report) in a research note issued to investors on Saturday.
+StockNews.com started coverage on shares of Marin Software (NASDAQ:MRIN – Free Report) in a research report released on Friday.
 The brokerage issued a hold rating on the stock.

-Marin Software (NASDAQ:MRIN – Get Free Report) last issued its quarterly earnings results on Thursday, February 22nd.
-The company reported ($0.60) earnings per share for the quarter.
-The firm had revenue of $4.35 million for the quarter.
+Marin Software (NASDAQ:MRIN – Get Free Report) last announced its earnings results on Thursday, May 2nd.
+The company reported ($0.78) EPS for the quarter.
 Marin Software had a negative return on equity of 78.95% and a negative net margin of 107.95%.
+The business had revenue of $4.03 million for the quarter.

 Marin Software Incorporated, together with its subsidiaries, provides enterprise marketing software for advertisers and agencies in the United States, the United Kingdom, and internationally.
 It offers MarinOne, a search, social, and eCommerce advertising platform, as well as self-serves solutions and managed services.